Karl Stromberg: Scheme

 Although Stromberg has a passion for the ocean and its various species, he despises the human race, not unlike Jules Verne's Captain Nemo.
-Stromberg, however, is much more diabolical and has no interest in benefiting the world.
+Stromberg, however, has no interest in benefiting the world.
 He has a congenital condition in which his hands are webbed like those of aquatic birds or mammals.
 It is his personal mission to start over with a new civilisation underwater via complete anarchy against the "surface world".
 After contracting two scientists to create the technology to track nuclear submarines, Stromberg uses this technology to capture a Soviet nuclear submarine and a British submarine.
-By tracking the subs, Stromberg's specially adapted tanker, Liparus, sneaks up on the subs, forces them to the surface through methods using some kind of high frequencies to disrupt the sub's electrical system and captures them inside the tanker.
+Stromberg's specially adapted tanker, Liparus, sneaks up on the subs, forces them to the surface through methods using some kind of high frequencies to disrupt the sub's electrical system and captures them inside the tanker.

 His plan calls for the firing of nuclear missiles from these subs at Moscow and New York City, thus framing each other's government and starting a nuclear war, which would wipe out every last human being on Earth.
-Among Stromberg's many minions were an assistant who betrayed him by trying to sell the plans for the submarine tracking system, and a professor and a doctor who were to help him operate the tracking system after it was complete.
-He killed his assistant by feeding her to a shark, and killed the professor and the doctor, having outlived their usefulness, by blowing up their helicopter.
-(In a comic relief after cancelling the payment to the professor and doctor he has his secretary inform the two men's families that they have met with an accident and are "buried at sea".)
+Among Stromberg's many minions were an assistant Kate Chapman (Marilyn Galsworthy) who betrayed him by trying to sell the plans for the submarine tracking system, and Professor Markovitz (Milo Sperber) and Dr. Bechmann (Cyril Shaps) who were to help him operate the tracking system after it was complete.
+He killed Chapman by feeding her to a shark, and killed Markovitz and Bechmann, having outlived their usefulness, by blowing up their helicopter.
+(In a comic relief after cancelling the payment to Markovitz and Bechmann, he has his secretary inform the two men's families that they have met with an accident and are "buried at sea".)

 This scheme is similar to that of an earlier Bond film, You Only Live Twice, which posited stealing space capsules to start a war between the Soviets and the Americans.
 The idea of commandeering two nuclear missiles and attempting to fire them at two major cities likewise recalls the plot of Thunderball.
 The scheme in which the villain wishes to destroy mankind to create a new race or new civilisation was also used in Moonraker, the next film after The Spy Who Loved Me.
-In Moonraker, the villain Hugo Drax has an obsession with restarting human civilisation in outer space, although Drax's plans were to eventually return to Earth, unlike Stromberg.
-The film Moonraker was also written by Christopher Wood.
-Both Stromberg and Drax have hired Jaws as a henchman.
+The film Moonraker was also written by Christopher Wood and featured Jaws (Richard Kiel) as a henchman.